olimsaidov/lein-sass/README.md

 ## configuration

-The configuration for sass and scss is specified under the `:sass` and `:scss` sections of your `project.clj.
+The configuration for sass is specified under the `:sass` sections of your `project.clj.

 Here is an example of `project.clj` with all the possible definitions.